 What happens when these events occurs?

 When these human-related or natural events occur, it’s critical to have a game plan (and even better to have the plan prior to it happening).
 Brainstorm with your team and while you’re in negotiations with the other party about what each scenario would look like.
-Imagine that your warehouse holding all the supplies was destroyed by a hurricane.
+Imagine that a hurricane destroyed your warehouse holding all the supplies.
 What percentage of the product would still be functional and in good condition?
 How long would it take to rebuild the building, recover damaged goods, and start distributing again?
-What would be the order of actions needed in the case of these events?
+What order of actions would you need in the case of these events?
 These questions indicate the potential financial implications of an event like this.
 By answering these questions, you and your team will hopefully identify the costs associated and calculate the length of time and the profits lost during that time period.

 Time for Suspension of Force Majeure